Over-Approximation of Fluid Models: Technical Preliminaries

 In this section, we introduce agent networks (ANs), a class of nonlinear ODE systems to which our over-approximation technique can be applied.
 ANs are, essentially, chemical reactions networks whose reaction rate functions are not restricted to the law of mass action.
-The distinctive feature of ANs is that their dynamics can be related to transient probabilities of CTMCs which obey linear Kolmogorov equations.
+The distinctive feature of ANs is that their dynamics can be related to the linear Kolmogorov equations of CTMCs.

 \begin{definition} An agent network (AN) is a triple $(\cals,\calK,\calF)$ of a finite set of states $\cals = \{A_1,\ldots,A_{|\cals|}\}$, parameters $\calK$ and reaction rate functions $\calF$.
-Each reaction rate function $\Theta_j : \RE_{>0}^{\cals \cup \calK} \rightarrow \REz$ \begin{itemize} \item describes the rate at which reaction $j$ occurs; \item takes concentration and parameter vectors $V \in \RE_{>0}^\cals$ and $\kappa \in \RE_{>0}^\calK$, respectively; \item is accompanied by a multiset $R_j$ of atomic transitions of the form $A_l \to A_{l'}$, where $A_l \to A_{l'}$ describes an agent in state $A_l$ interacting and changing state to $A_{l'}$. \end{itemize} \end{definition}
+Each reaction rate function $\Theta_j : \RE_{ \geq 0}^{\cals \cup \calK} \rightarrow \REz$ \begin{itemize} \item describes the rate at which reaction $j$ occurs; \item takes concentration and parameter vectors $V \in \RE_{>0}^\cals$ and $\kappa \in \RE_{>0}^\calK$, respectively; \item is accompanied by a multiset $R_j$ of atomic transitions of the form $A_l \to A_{l'}$, where $A_l \to A_{l'}$ describes an agent in state $A_l$ interacting and changing state to $A_{l'}$. \end{itemize} \end{definition}

 From a multiset $R_j$, we can extract two integer valued $|\cals|$-vectors $d_j$ and $c_j$, counting how many agents in each state are transformed during a reaction (respectively produced and consumed).
 Specifically, for each $1 \leq j \leq |\calF|$, let $c_{jl}, d_{jl} \in \mathbb{N}_0$ be such that